 An internationally recognized four-wheel drive trainer with comprehensive off-highway driving expertise, Bill Burke regularly provides instruction to a diverse group of clients that include Toyota Motors USA, the U.S. Geological Survey and the Department of Defense.
 He has served as a recovery specialist with the 101st Airborne Division, completed a 1,200 mile off-road race in Africa, and founded the International 4-Wheel Drive Trainers' Association.
 Burke has produced DVD training videos and has appeared in publications including Truck Trend, National Geographic, Men's Journal and AutoWeek.

 Taneka Burwell-Means is a Paramedic working for American Medical Response NW as the coordinator for the River Rescue Program based in Clackamas and Multnomah County Oregon.
-Her involvement in the River Rescue Program has led to a dramatic reduction in water based fatalities at the local recreation areas.
+Her involvement in the River Rescue Program has led to a dramatic reduction in water based fatalities at local recreation areas.
+The AMR River Rescue Team has received recognition from multiple local municipalities and agencies.
 Taneka also works as an EMS Educator teaching a First Responder course for the local Law Enforcement agencies.